rpatterson/feed-archiver/src/feedarchiver/newsfragments/+upgrade-requirements.bugfix.rst

-Upgrade all requirements to the latest versions as of Sat Apr 29 16:01:07 UTC 2023.
+Upgrade all requirements to the latest versions as of Sat May  6 16:01:34 UTC 2023.